RyryTheGuy/odin-ruby/README.md

 - Hangman (save and load functionality)

   - Guessing word game.
 Try to guess a randomly selected word by guessing letters.
 Uncover all the letters to win the game.

+# Recursion

+- Fibonacci

+  - Print out a certain amount of numbers using Fibonacci Sequence.
+Fibonacci Sequence is a list of numbers where each number is the sum of the previous 2

+- Merge Sort

+  - An efficient sorting algorithm.
+Read More about [Merge Sort](https://en.wikipedia.org/wiki/Merge_sort).